 Timestamp Label Format - This relates to the timestamp that is applied to each frame.
-It is a 'strftime' style string.
-It is actually passed through strftime and then through printf to add the monitor name so a format of '%%s - %y/%m/%d %H:%M:%S' (note the double % at the beginning) would be recommended though you can modify it if necessary.
+It is a 'sprintf' style string.
+It is actually passed through sprintf and then through printf to add the monitor name so a format of '%%s - %y/%m/%d %H:%M:%S' (note the double % at the beginning) would be recommended though you can modify it if necessary.
 If you don't want a timestamp or have a camera that puts one on itself then leave this field blank.
-If you add a second %%s placeholder in the string this will be filled by any of the 'show text' detailed in the zmtriggers.pl section.